England: The Most Powerful Nation in the World

 As a result of this treaty, the French gave up her holdings in North America and India.
 Thus, England became the dominant world military power with the largest naval force and the largest army in the western world.

-But, the British Parliament under Prime Minister George Grenville, faced two major problems with their new empire.
+But, the British Parliament under Prime Minister George Grenville, faced two major problems with their new Empire.

 1st.
 England had fought with its European rivals for almost one hundred years, on and off.
 In the course of those wars a large debt had been accumulated.
-During the most recent conflict it had more than doubled.
+During the most recent conflict the debt had more than doubled.
 The people of Great Britain were already heavily taxed.
 The recent Cider Tax (1763) was met with riots in England So, the question Parliament faced was, where could they obtain additional revenue to service/pay off the debt?

 2nd.
 At the conclusion of the war in North America, England had almost 10,000 soldiers stationed there.
 Now that the war with France had concluded, what was Parliament to do with them?
 Parliament certainly did not want these men returned to the homeland and swelling the ranks of the unemployed.
 Included in that number were over 1,500 commissioned officers who were well connected with members of Parliament and with the landed aristocracy and mercantile class, too.
 So, they had influence.
+It would be politically difficult to discharge this influential group from the service.

 This was something new.
 The British Parliament had never before directly taxed their American colonists.

 The majority of colonists objected to the tax.
 As Englishmen, they believed they could not be taxed without their consent.
 Since they were not represented in Parliament it was a violation of the British Constitution and their rights as Englishmen.
-They argued that only their colonial legislative bodies could give such consent.
+They argued that only their own colonial legislative bodies could give such consent.
 Thus, resistance came from all thirteen colonies.

 The Stamp Act Congress held in New York was the first joint colonial response to an act of Parliament.
 Also, Committees of Correspondence were set up thus creating a system of communication and cooperation between people in all thirteen colonies.
 Violence was used to intimidate distributors of the stamped paper.
 Thus the tax was never properly collected.